kaycebasques/kaycebasques/content/blog/case-studies.md

 Shout out to Bob Dahlberg

+Mention that I've created lots of case studies.
+Provide the context.

 The situation at the heart of all case studies.
 You aren't doing X. I believe that you should be doing X.
 My goal is to persuade you to start doing it.